NeuroJSON/bjdata/Binary_JData_Specification.md

 ## <a name="structure-of-arrays"/>Structure-of-Arrays (SoA)

-BJData supports **Structure-of-Arrays (SoA)** to store packed object data in either row-major or column-major orders.
+BJData supports **Structure-of-Arrays (SoA)**, as a special type of optimized container to store packed object data in either row-major or column-major orders.

 ### SoA Container Syntax